-With great excitement we announce the current pediatric neurosurgery fellow at Vanderbilt Children’s Hospital, Dr. Albert Isaacs.
+With great excitement we announce the current pediatric neurosurgery fellow at Vanderbilt Children’s Hospital, Dr. Nicholas Szuflita.

-Our faculty, Dr. Jay Wellons, Dr. Rob Naftel, and Dr. Chris Bonfield are fellowship-trained and board-certified by both the American Board of Neurological Surgery and the American Board of Pediatric Neurological Surgery.
-Dr. Michael Dewan is ABNS/ABPNS eligible.
+Our faculty, Dr. Jay Wellons, Dr. Rob Naftel, Dr. Chris Bonfield and Dr. Michael Dewan are fellowship-trained and board-certified by both the American Board of Neurological Surgery and the American Board of Pediatric Neurological Surgery.

 At Vanderbilt the fellow will manage the entire Vanderbilt Pediatric Neurosurgery Service with oversight by the pediatric neurosurgical attending surgeons.
 This includes inpatient, operative, outpatient, clinic, educational, and research responsibilities.
 The fellow will have the opportunity to master the fundamentals of pediatric neurosurgery including management of brain tumors, vascular malformation, trauma, hydrocephalus, epilepsy, craniofacial, spasticity, spine disorders, congenital malformations, and peripheral nerve disorders.
 Unique to Vanderbilt, the fellow will have the opportunity to learn fetal myelomeningocele closure, as well as specialized endoscopic treatments of infant hydrocephalus, minimally invasive treatments using laser interstitial thermal therapy, stereo EEG, pediatric scoliosis treatment, brachial plexus surgery, and pediatric endonasal surgery.
 Training will not be limited to medical knowledge and operative technique; there will be an emphasis on professionalism, practice-based learning, communication skills, and systems based practice.
 Additionally, the fellow will be engaged with the Surgical Outcomes for Kids (SOCKs) research team to investigate important pediatric neurosurgical research questions.